1. Sensōji (浅草寺)

 4. Imperial Palace & East Garden (皇居)

-Tokyo Imperial Palace 皇居 is the main residence of the Emperor of Japan.
-Except on Jan 2 (New Year’s Greeting) and Dec 23 (Emperor’s Birthday), the palace buildings and inner gardens are not open to the public.
+The Tokyo Imperial Palace (皇居) is the primary residence of the Emperor of Japan.
+Except on 2 January (New Year’s Greeting) and 23 December (the Emperor’s Birthday), the palace buildings and inner grounds are not open to the public.

-Only on both specific dates, visitors are able to enter the inner palace grounds and see the members of the Imperial Family, who make several public appearances on a balcony.
+On these two special occasions, visitors are granted access to the inner palace grounds, where members of the Imperial Family make several public appearances from the palace balcony.

-The Imperial Palace East Gardens 皇居東御苑, are a part of the inner palace area and are open to the public.
+The Imperial Palace East Gardens (皇居東御苑), which form part of the former inner palace area, are open to the public year-round and offer visitors a glimpse into the historic grounds surrounding the Imperial residence.

 Opening Hours